Last updated: September 22, 2022

 Yes.
 This guide applies to all the years from 2019 to 2022 Ford F-150s.

-If you do a lot of nighttime driving or have a hard time seeing at night, we recommend upgrading from halogen to either LED or HID bulbs.
+If you do a lot of nighttime driving or have difficulty seeing at night, we recommend upgrading from halogen to either LED or HID bulbs.
 They will produce more light and last longer than replacement bulbs.

 Yes, so long as they are halogens.
 Changing halogen bulbs is quite easy for the most part.
 We strongly advise finding How-To videos online for the specific bulb(s) you wish to change and consult the Owner's Manual for additional help.